aadityakhant/word-clock/README.md

 # word-clock
-word clock using 8*8 LED matrix and Arduino nano
+word clock using 8*8 LED matrix and Arduino nano. file clock.ino is main file.